Improve your sleep quality the quick and easy way with these Top 20 Best Bedroom Tips for better sleep naturally!

-I really like the new online mattress companies that have been cropping up the past few years, including Nest, Leaf, Casper, and Leesa, to name just a few.
+I really like the new online mattress companies that have been cropping up the past few years, including Nectar, Casper, and Leesa, to name a few.
 You might be afraid to buy a mattress online, and I totally understand.
 However, most of these companies offer free shipping and let you try the mattress for around 100 days risk free with easy returns.

 Experts recommend replacing your pillow every 12 to 18 months.
 Pillows can lose their support quickly with nightly use, and dust mites love pillows (if you don’t use a pillow cover), which may cause allergy attacks.

 I find I need a wake up light, especially in winter.
 I have always had an extremely difficult time getting up for work (or school when I was young), and light therapy is an absolute necessity for me when I have to wake before dark in the colder months.

 My favorite herb for treating minor insomnia is lavender because it’s effective, easy to find, and safe to use.
-Place cut lavender flowers on your nightstand, spritz lavender water on your pillow, or put an essential oil diffuser like this nebulizing diffuser or this ultrasonic diffuser near your bed.
+Place cut lavender flowers on your nightstand, spritz lavender infused water on your pillow, or put an essential oil diffuser like this nebulizing diffuser or this ultrasonic diffuser near your bed.

-PRO TIP: Using certain essential oils can cause serious health problems for pets, especially cats.
+WARNING: Using certain essential oils can cause serious health problems for pets, especially cats.
 Please research this topic and use caution when using essential oils around animals.

-This White Noise Machine plays the sound of moving air, without the air disturbance of a fan.
+This White Noise Machine plays the sound of moving air without the air disturbance of a fan.
 This is for those people who sleep better while a fan is running, but don’t need the cool air fans provide, such as in cooler weather.
 White noise machines are also recommended to help babies and children sleep without being roused by other household noises.